Rainforest conservation

 The projects may contribute to the following United Nations Sustainable Development Goals

-The April Salumei Project sustainably manages over 600,000 hectares of rainforest in the East Sepik Province of Papua New Guinea, with a crediting area of over 200,000 hectares.
+The April Salumei Rainforest Community Conservation Project, developed by Rainforest Project Management Limited, sustainably manages over 600,000 hectares of rainforest in the East Sepik Province of Papua New Guinea, with a crediting area of over 200,000 hectares.
 The project area has previously been recognised as an exceptional biodiversity hotspot by the Climate Community and Biodiversity Standard (SCS, 2011).
 Before becoming a carbon project, the area was planned to be cleared for logging.

 The project will prevent 22.8m tonnes of greenhouse gases being released into the atmosphere over its lifetime and has prevented 1.8 million tonnes of greenhouse gases being released into the atmosphere during the most recent monitoring period.